What Is The Silvertown Tunnel?

 A map of the cycle shuttle bus route.
 Image: TfL

-What will cyclists do?
+What can cyclists do?

 In approving construction, the Mayor agreed to look at ways to improve cross-river cycling provision in the area.
-The only local option currently is to take a bike onto the cable car (which is actually free for cyclists to use on weekdays before 9.30am).
+The only local option currently is to take a bike onto the cable car (which is actually free for cyclists to use on weekdays before 9.30am). eBikes cannot use the cable car.

-What will pedestrians do?
+What can pedestrians do?

 And horse-riders?